dariosn85/ts-jest-mocker/README.md

     yourMethod2: jest.fn()
 } as any;
 // ❌ you mock only what you need and then cast explicitly to any
-// and loose benefits from copilation phase?
+// and loose benefits from compilation phase?

 const userService = new UserService(mockUserRepository);
 ```